tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 [^1]: Of course this is a very high level overview of the [sampling theorem](http://en.wikipedia.org/wiki/Nyquist–Shannon_sampling_theorem).
 There are much more detail how these things really work.

-[^2]: Because we have started the our time vector from 0 as the first vector point, the remained 19 points wont cover all the 2 seconds time duration but will span until 1.9 seconds (`2s - 1/fs = 1.9s`).
+[^2]: Because we have started our time vector from 0 as the first vector point, the remained 19 points wont cover all the 2 seconds time duration but will span until 1.9 seconds _(2s - 1/fs = 1.9s)_.